 “On December 29, 1890, on Wounded Knee Creek in southwestern South Dakota, a tangle of events resulted in the deaths of more than 250, and possibly as many as 300, Native Americans.
 These people were guilty of no crime and were not engaged in combat.
 A substantial number were women and children.
 Most of the victims were members of the Miniconjou band of the Lakota Sioux who had been intercepted by military forces after they fled their reservation in South Dakota for refuge in the Badlands.” —John E. Carter Nebraska State Historical Society.

-Before the massacre, Colonel James W. Forsyth, of the Seventh Calvary, convened a council with the Miniconjous.
+Before the massacre, Colonel James W. Forsyth, of the Seventh Cavalry, convened a council with the Miniconjous.

 “He demanded that they surrender all their firearms and told them that they would be relocated to a new camp.
 The order to a new camp was interpreted by the Miniconjous as exile, probably to Indian Territory, a prospect that they found intolerable.